clementvidon/get_next_line/README.md

     cat ../*.[ch] > file; bash gnldiff.sh file

-**Make sure to** use a `BUFFER_SIZE` of 1 if your `<file>` parameter contains special characters like those from binary file or `/dev/urandom` like:
+**Make sure to** use a `BUFFER_SIZE` of 1 if your `<file>` parameter contains multi byte characters like those from binary file or `/dev/urandom` like:

     cat /bin/cat > file; bash gnldiff.sh file